 Protein rich gluten free snacks

-Some people believe that eating gluten free snacking entails a large amount of high carb foods.
-While this can be true, there are also a number of low carb, high protein food choices without protein, as well.
+Some people believe that eating gluten free snacking entails plenty of high carb foods.
+While this can be true, there is also a number of low carbs, high protein food choices without protein, as well.
 Here is a list of just some high protein gluten free snack ideas:

 - Rucksnacks Beef Jerky – Many types of beef Jerky and other meat snacks and jerky contain gluten, but our beef jerky is 100% gluten free.
 It also tastes great!